learnere/Rolling_avg/README.md

 # Rolling_avg
 To run this code in Python IDE:
-1. Down load the needed data at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+1. Down load the needed data at page https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page ->2019->January->Yellow Taxi Trip Recods (CSV)
+2. You should get a file named yellow_tripdata_2019-01.csv
-2. put the data in directory data/input/FILE_NAME
+3. Put the data in directory data/input/FILE_NAME
-  *for this code specifically: FILE_NAME = yellow_tripdata_2019-01.csv
+  **DO NOT CHANGE THE FILE NAME**
+4. The code named avg_trip_length.py calculates the average trip length of all Yellow Taxis for a month.
+5. The code named rolling_avg_trip_length.py can ingest new data (data/input/new_data.csv) and calculates the 45 day rolling average trip length.

 # To scale the pipeline to a multiple of the data size that does not fit any more to one machine can be done by following these steps: